mvmonr0e/cougardegree/README.md

 # Digital Ocean Gradient AI Agent Version

+Winner of MLH Challenge “Best Use of DigitalOcean Gradient AI” at codeRED Astra Hackathon

 ## What Makes This Branch Special?

 This branches introduces an AI-powered degree planning system that balances course difficulty across semesters using real grade distribution data.